It’s hard when your kids are sick, right? Sometimes we feel helpless or even overwhelmed.

-Kindly note that this post is for informational purposes only and MUST NOT be used as a substitute for expert medical advice.
+Kindly note that this post is for informational purposes only and NOT substitute for expert medical advice.
 As always, it is best to consult your family physician for any concerns before taking any health supplement.
 Please do what you think is best for your child.

 Prebiotics and Probiotics: Supporting Good Bacteria For Happy Tummies